mstocco/mariostoc.co/content/traininglog/20220130-ironman2022-30weeksout.md

 Two plates of spaghetti and a bit of dessert wasn't enough as I woke with a throbbing headache that stuck around all day.

+I stayed away from the ibuprofen, listened to my body and made the call to rest for tomorrow.
 <!---->
 ## SATURDAY FEB 5 ☁️
 Sleep **2** | Fatigue **2** | Stress **2** | Soreness **2**